Can you tell which one is real and which is virtual? Ok, so it's pretty easy, but not bad for automatic reconstruction :)

 We are very happy to announce the first release of OpenVL!
 This version provides a high-level interface to image segmentation.
 Results can be visualised using the included VisionGL library (for testing etc.), or extracted to use for your own applications.

-Please note that this is research software, so expect lots of bugs and missing features.
+The release contains C++ static library binaries for OS X (Xcode/GCC), Windows (Visual Studio 2010) and Linux (GCC), as well as all the necessary headers, and an example application.
+You can download it here: OpenVL-v0.1a-20130701 Please note that this is research software, so expect lots of bugs and missing features.
 Feedback is appreciated, so please let us know if you find a problem or would like to suggest an addition.
+We are also looking for academic and industry collaborations to help develop OpenVL - contact us if you're interested!
+Release Notes *** 2013/07/01 OpenVL v0.1a *** First release

-At the annual general meeting of the Canadian GRAND network we will be presenting OpenVL's segmentation process, a qualitative evaluation of moving target acquisition methods, authoring using a personal video navigation history and hosting a demo session on a video player dedicated to sharing sub-intervals of video.
 The meeting will take place in Ottawa in mid-May - if you're a member of the GRAND network please come and try the demos.